How Call in Studio Works / FAQ

 - How Does It Work?

-- Where's the Tutorial For Setting Up the Audio for My Show?
+- Where's the Tutorial For Setting Up the Audio?

-- Couldn't I Use Blog Talk Radio, Skype, or just a regular phone line to take calls?
+- Couldn't I just use Skype/Google Voice/a cell phone to take calls?

 - Why Do I Need a Custom Call-In Number?